zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 #### Step 2:
 You'll notice in `index.html`, that the `div` with the id `images` is the parent of the three different divs that make up each row of icons.

-The first thing that we need to do is define each `div` of icons to only take up 1/3 of the height of it's parent,which will create our rows of icons.
+The first thing that we need to do is define each `div` of icons to only take up 1/3 of the height of it's parent, which will create our rows of icons.
 Copy and paste the following code into `css/relative.css`:

 ```css
 .one-third {